-I’ve hunted high and low for the best Halloween activities for kids, plus creepy crafts and putrid party ideas to keep you and the family entertained over the October and the school holidays.
+I’ve hunted high and low for the best Halloween activities for kids, plus creepy crafts and putrid party ideas to keep you and the family entertained over October and the school holidays.

 Halloween Crafts

-Craft Kits
+Halloween Craft Kits

-*cough, cough* I’ve created three boo-tiful Halloween craft kits for children aged 5-12, packed with fun crafts.
+I’ve created three boo-tiful Halloween craft kits for children aged 5-12, packed with fun crafts.
 Choose from the Get Spooky Box, Hocus Pocus box or the wand craft kit (suitable for aspiring witches and wizards!).

 All kits come with exclusive tutorial videos for the ultimate stress-free craft experience!

-You can also find some autumnal craft inspiration over on my Autumn crafts blog post. the Lego pumpkin is especially cool!
+You can also find some autumnal craft inspiration over on my Autumn crafts blog post.
+The Lego pumpkin is especially cool!

-My wonderful friend at Biscuits By Sarah B has made the most gorgeous biscuit decorating kits.
+My wonderful friend at Biscuits By Sarah B has made the most gorgeous Halloween biscuit decorating kits.
 My children and I have been lucky enough to try out a few of Sarah’s kits and they’re so much fun and delicious.

 Pumpkin Pandemonium